qntm/base65536-test/README.md

 Tests the optional "ignore garbage" flag.
 Similar to the "pairs" directory, but only decoding is expected to return accurate results here, not encoding.

+### `data/wrap`

+Tests the optional "wrap" option.
+Similar to the "pairs" directory, but data is divided up by wrap length to be used when encoding.
+Decoding should use the "ignore garbage" flag.

 ## Installation

 ```shell